entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

 ### Explanation of properties
 * `spec.image` is the Docker image you can provide for the plugin you want to deploy.
-Please follow our instructions on using our blueprint to [build your own EntandoPlugin](../../tutorials/ecr/publish-project-bundle.md) Currently only Docker images hosting Spring Boot applications are supported.
-It is therefore of  utmost importance to start off with our blueprint and ensure that the resulting Spring Boot application respects the Spring variables to be set from the Entando Operator.
+Please follow our instructions on using our blueprint to [build your own EntandoPlugin](../../tutorials/ecr/publish-project-bundle.md).
+     If you start with the Entando Blueprint, the resulting Spring Boot application will make use of the environment variables set by the Entando Operator.
 * `spec.dbms` is used to select the database management of choice.
-If left empty, or if the value is `none`, it is assumed that the plugin in question does not required a database.
-If this value matches up to the `spec.dbms` property  of a previously  configured [EntandoDatabaseService](../../tutorials/devops/external-database), the Entando Plugin will be configured to use this service.
+The Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the Entando Plugin to use.
+If left empty or if the value is `none`, it is assumed that the plugin in question does not require a database.
+If this value matches the `spec.dbms` property  of a previously  configured [EntandoDatabaseService](../../tutorials/devops/external-database), the Entando Plugin will be configured to use this service.
-     Alternatively, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the Entando Plugin to use.
 * `spec.ingressPath` specifies the web context where the Entando Plugin will be made available when linked to EntandoApps.
-     Please ensure this is in sync with the `server.servlet.context-path` property set on your Spring Boot application.
+     Please ensure this is in sync with the `server.servlet.context-path` property set in your Spring Boot application.
 * `spec.clusterInfrastructureToUse` is the name of the Kubernetes Secret that provides the connection details to the EntandoClusterInfrastructure this Plugin will use.
 This is only required if more than one EntandoClusterInfrastructure is available and this value can be omitted entirely under most conditions.
-* `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use to connect to the correct Keycloak instance.
+* `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use when connecting to the correct Keycloak instance.
 If not specified, the default Secret `keycloak-admin-secret` will be used.
-Only useful if you have more than one Keycloak server in your cluster.
+This is only useful if you have more than one Keycloak server in your cluster.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for the Entando Plugin.
-Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS name previously registered with your DNS provider.
-This hostname will not be used from your Widgets that you have implemented for this plugin as these widgets will use the hostname of the EntandoApp they are being used from.
+Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment or a DNS name previously registered with your DNS provider.
+This hostname will not be used from your Widgets that you implemented for this plugin, as these widgets will use the hostname of the EntandoApp they are used from.
-     This hostname is useful for embedded web user interfaces used only on this plugin, such as admin user interfaces or diagnostic user interface.
+     This hostname is useful for embedded web user interfaces in this plugin, such as admin user interfaces or diagnostic user interface.
 * `spec.roles` specifies the set of roles that this plugin expects.
 At deployment time, the Entando Operator ensures that each of these roles are created on Keycloak for the Keycloak client representing this EntandoPlugin.
 It is up to the Plugin provider to ensure that Spring Security has been set up to enforce the access rules implied by the individual roles.
-Each role has a unique `code` and a more human readable  `name` as property.
+Each role has a unique `code` and a more human readable  `name` as a property.
 * `spec.permissions` specifies the set of permissions this plugin requires on other services with known Keycloak Clients.
      At deployment time, the Entando Operator will use the service account user of this EntandoPlugin's Keycloak Client and create the necessary role bindings on the specified client id of the service to be used.
      Each permission specifies the `clientId` in Keycloak of the target service, and the `role` that this EntandoPlugin should be bound to in that Keycloak client.
 * `spec.environmentVariables` is a Map of environment variables to pass to the EntandoPlugin Docker image.
      It is entirely up to the plugin provider to determine the semantics of each variable.
-We strongly suggest for plugin provider  to use  the standard Spring Property Resolver syntax for Spring variables, as this would allow any of these variables to be overridden here by specifying the equivalent SNAKE_CASE names of the dot-delimited Spring properties.
+We strongly suggest for the plugin provider to use the standard Spring Property Resolver syntax for Spring variables, as this would allow any of these variables to be overridden here by specifying the equivalent SNAKE_CASE names of the dot-delimited Spring properties.
      These parameters are applied to the container's environment variables after all variables have been calculated.